-One of Singapore’s liveliest neighbourhoods, Joo Chiat/Katong is a heady blend of old and new.
-Family businesses and quaint shophouses sit alongside cool cafés and hip boutiques.
-Take a stroll through this charming enclave to discover a melting pot of tradition and modernity.
+One of Singapore’s liveliest neighbourhoods, Katong-Joo Chiat is a heady blend of old and new.
+Family businesses and quaint shophouses sit alongside cool cafés, hip boutiques and specialty stores.
+Take a walking tour through this charming enclave to discover a melting pot of tradition and modernity.

 All venues are near the Eunos MRT station